co-log/co-log/tutorials/2-loggert/README.md

 # Simple Message and LoggerT

-This tutorial will show you how to use LoggerT and Simple message to log with more information in a more flexiable way.
+This tutorial will show you how to use LoggerT and Simple message to log in with more information in a more flexiable way.

 You can run this tutorial by executing the following command: